For the first in this series of posts on my years at Anglia Television look HERE

 This set of photos comes from one of the series of 13 ‘Glamour ’67’ programmes done through the summer of that year and we’re in Cleethorpes, on the northern limit of Anglia’s coverage at that time.
 In fact all these images come from the Central Hall in Grimsby which was a few miles up from Cleethorpes, as I guess Cleethorpes didn’t have a hall Anglia thought was suitable.

-Saturday August the 5th was the day this show was transmitted, but we would have arrived the day before to find a hall with ready installed camera platforms, already erected by a firm of local scaffolders.
+Saturday, August the 5th was the day this show was transmitted, but we would have arrived the day before to find a hall with ready-installed camera platforms, already erected by a firm of local scaffolders.
 The Lighting Director and his chief electrician and crew would also have already been in put up the lights.
 Some of these would also have required scaffolding in a hall like this.

-The sound crew started with rigging the band, plugging mics into the multicores layed in by the OB Riggers, although in fact I think we didn’t have sound multicores, just long ‘singles’ taped into a loom.
-Riggers drive the OB vehicles, then run in all the big cables required by Cameras and Sound….but the Lighting crew run their own cables and of course Sound connect up their mics, speakers and talkback cables as the Supervisor requires.
+The sound crew started with rigging the band, plugging mics into the multicores layed in by the OB Riggers, although in fact, I think we didn’t have sound multicores, just long ‘singles’ taped into a loom.
+Riggers drive the OB vehicles, then run in all the big cables required by Cameras and Sound….but the Lighting crew run their own cables and of course, Sound connect up their mics, speakers and talkback cables as the Supervisor requires.

 Since this is an ‘evening show’, the next day we start rehearsals by initially ‘blocking’ through the moves with the artists.
 That’s the main presenters, singers and the girls taking part in the ‘Miss Anglia’ part of the show.

 The lower camera in the picture above, operated by the Senior Cameraman…alas whose name I can’t recall, has his pan camera head mounted directly on a couple of scaffold bars.
 The bars extend all the way to the floor.
 Audience access to the seats beyond him therefore isn’t going to be that easy.
-He has a different Varotal zoom, that was normally only used on OB’s.
+He has a different Varotal zoom, that was normally only used on OBs.
 Beside him is assistant cameraman Peter Hall…wearing a still camera around his neck.
 Peter joined Anglia on the same day I did in August 1966 and I was to follow him to London a couple of years after this.
-Both of us ending up at London Weekend TV as well.
+Both of us ended up at London Weekend TV as well.

-As this is a pretty straight presentation of a ‘theatre show’, the Director Peter Joy has centrally positioned cameras, no fancy cameras on stage, or ‘hot head’ cranes in 1967!
+As this is a pretty straight presentation of a ‘theatre show’, Director Peter Joy has centrally positioned cameras, no fancy cameras on stage, or ‘hot head’ cranes in 1967!

 With two cameras placed dead centre in the hall, one higher than the other, a third camera is set up to the left, also on a scaffold platform.